The City of Eternal Spring is calling your name!

 - Check out is at 13:00 – how unusual is that?!

 The nearest metro is a 10-minute walk, with the Pablado area – including nightlife and restaurants – just 15-minutes away.
+One of the best location to stay in Medellín for backpackers.

 Black Pine Hostel is the best hostel in Medellin for: